 MOD CME/15/52#11009

-29 3.2 Administrations* shall endeavour to provide sufficient telecommunication facilities to meet the requirements of and demand for international telecommunication services.
+29 3.2 Member States shall establish policies to meet the requirements of and demand for international telecommunication services.

 Reasons: The State can intervene to establish policies to meet the requirements of and demand for international telecommunications services (case of termination of incoming international traffic).